natesworksdev/Ryujinx/README.md

 - **GPU**

   The GPU emulator emulates the Switch's Maxwell GPU using the OpenGL API (version 4.5 minimum) through a custom build of OpenTK.
-There are currently four graphics enhancements available to the end user in Ryujinx: disk shader caching, resolution scaling, aspect ratio adjustment and anisotropic filtering.
+As of the end of July 2022, the GPU emulator now supports the usage of the Vulkan API and SPIR-V Shaders.
+There are currently five graphics enhancements available to the end user in Ryujinx: Disk Shader Caching, Resolution Scaling, Aspect Ratio Adjustment, Anisotropic Filtering, and Texture Recompression.
 These enhancements can be adjusted or toggled as desired in the GUI.

 - **Input**